Mohammad Rasoulof: Career

-Legal problems
+Legal problems and exile

 In 2010, Rasoulof was arrested on set and accused of filming without a permit.
 He was sentenced to six years in prison, later reduced to one year.

 In September 2017 his passport was confiscated upon his return to Iran, meaning he became mamnu'-ol-xoruğ (ممنوعالخروج), i.e. banned from leaving the country.
 Furthermore, he was ordered to attend a court hearing.

 On 23 July 2019, Rasoulof was convicted by the Islamic Revolutionary Court of Iran to one-year imprisonment and a two-year ban on leaving the country and on participation in social and political activity because of his film A Man of Integrity.
 He is accused of "gathering and collusion against national security and of propaganda against the system".
 In August 2019 Rasoulof appealed the verdict.
 On his way to the court, in an act of professional solidarity, he and his lawyer were accompanied by some of the most renowned Iranian filmmakers, including Kianoush Ayyari, Majid Barzegar, Reza Dormishian, Asghar Farhadi, Bahman Farmanara, Rakhshān Banietemad, Fatemeh Motamed-Arya, Jafar Panahi, and Hasan Pourshirazi.

 On 4 March 2020, Rasoulof was sentenced to one year in prison for three of his movies, which were considered "propaganda against the system".
 The verdict also included a ban on making films for two years.
-He has stated that he intends to appeal the decision and will not turn himself in, considering the ongoing coronavirus pandemic, which had already led Iran to release 54,000 prisoners temporarily in order to prevent the virus from spreading.
+He stated that he intends to appeal the decision and will not turn himself in, considering the ongoing coronavirus pandemic, which had already led Iran to release 54,000 prisoners temporarily in order to prevent the virus from spreading.